withoutwax/log/README.md

 🌳 Keep track of what you did 📋

 **Log** is a simple web application where you can make a record things that you've done for that day.
 The purpose of the app is to help me being productive by able to looking back of know what I did each day.

+**PS** - This is my alpha version of the application, created using purely HTML and CSS.
+Thanks for visiting!
+(The beta / main version is going to be build with TypeScript & React.)

 ## Things to do
 - [ ] Add more categories